k-huynh/khcraft/README.md

 - can now only hover when custom item is in off hand (not with any item, nor with the same type as the base item)
 - repair costs for elytra is now capped at 25 (can change in config)
 - right clicking enchanting table does not bring up gui
+- fixed issue where hover wouldn't register if equipping elytra by rightclicking from hotbar (with hover item already in offhand)

 ## Completed
 - getting exp from mining